 Adverse effects on the ability to drive or operate machinery have not been observed

-Before initiating therapy with amoxicillin and flucloxicillin, careful inquiry should be made concerning previous hypersensitivity reactions to beta-lactamase.
+Before initiating therapy with amoxicillin and flucloxacillin, careful inquiry should be made concerning previous hypersensitivity reactions to beta-lactamas.
 Cross-sensitivity between penicillin and cephalosporins is well documented.
 If any hypersensitivity reaction occurs, the treatment should be discontinued.
-Rash, urticaria, purpura, fever, eosinophilia: sometimes angioneurotic oedema, rarely anaphylactic shock (exceptional with oral administration).
-Certain reactions (fever, arthralgia, myalgia) sometimes develop more than 48 hours after the start of the treatment.
-Eryhema multiforme has been reported rarely.
+Rashes, urticaria, purpura, fever, eosinophilia: sometimes angioneurotic oedema, rarely anaphylatic shock (exceptional with oral administration) Certain reactions (fever, arthralgia, myalgia) sometimes develop more than 48 hours after the start of the treatment.
+Erythema multiforme has been reported rarely.

-NOTE: These hypersensitivity reaction may be controlled with antihistamine and, if necessary systemic corticosteroids.
-Whenever such reactions occur, amoxicillin and flucloxacillin should be discontinued unless, in the opinion of the physician, the condition being treated is life-threatening and amenable only to amoxicillin and flucloxacillin therapy.
+NOTE: These hypersensitivity reactions may be controlled with antihistamine and, if necessary systemic corticosteroids.
+Whenever such reactions occur, amoxicillin and flucloxacillin should be discontinued unless, in the opinion of the physician, the condition being treated is life-threating and amenable only to amoxicillin and flucloxacillin therapy.

 Gastrointestinal reactions: Nausea, vomiting and diarrhea.
 Minor gastrointestinal disturbances may occur during treatment.
-As with other antibiotic, pseudomembranous collitis has been reported rarely.
-If this condition develops, amoxicillin and flucloxacillin treatment should be discontinued and appropriate therapy, e.g. oral vancomycin should be intiated.
+As with other antibiotic, pseudomembranous colitis has been reported rarely.
+If this condition develops, amoxicillin and flucloxacillin treatment should be discontinued and appropriate therapy. e.g. oral vancomycin should be initiated.

-In patients suffering from renal failure, neurological disorders convulsions are possible with high doses (mainly parenteral), Reversible hyperactivity, agitation, anxiety, insomnia., confusion, bahavioral changes and / or dizzines: have been reported rarely.
+no patients suffering from renal failure, neurological disorders with convulsions are possible with high doses (mainly parenteral), Reversible hyperactivity, agitation, anxiety, insomnia., confusion, bahavioral changes and / or dizzines: have been reported rarely.

-Intestinal nephritis may occur but is reversible when treatment is discontinued.
+Interstitial nephritis may occur but is reversible when

 Pain soft tissue injury at site of IM injection.